augustkx/VAE_learning-a-representation-for-navigation/README.md

 4. select a route by hand and calculate the loss

 First, we try to produce a straigh line in the 4 D latent space map,connecting the staring point(in the latent space) and ending point(in the latent space).
-To do this, uncomment the  navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in the 1 part.
+To do this, uncomment: navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in the 1 part.

-It shows a path that is reasonablely short but not continuous enough for a robot to navagate automously.
+It shows a path that is reasonablely short but not continuous enough for a robot to navagate automously through.

-Second,
+Second, we can map this created path to the reality, by fitting the reconstructed image sequence (path) with the images in the training set.
+With the nearest neighbour metric, a corresponding path in reality is constructed.
+To do this, umcomment: navi.route_reality('straight_line',original_img_size,shrink,points) in part 3. navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in part 1.

+Third, we try to improve the path by Gradient Descent method.
+To do this, umcomment: points= navi.gd_points(points,num_p) in part 2, and navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in the 1 part.

+Forth, we can map this created path to the reality.
+To do this, umcomment: points= navi.gd_points(points,num_p) in part 2, and navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in the 1 part, and navi.visualise_route('passway_dg.png',points,shrink,batch_size,latent_dim) in part 3.

+Fifth,